-Salento is the name of a 100 km long and 40 km wide peninsula in the extreme southeast of Italy and is often referred to as the “heel” of the Italian “boot”.
+Salento is the name of a 100 km long and 40 km wide peninsula in the extreme southeast of Italy and is often referred to as the “heel” of the Italian “boot” because of its shape.
 Administratively, the peninsula belongs to the Puglia region and includes the province of Lecce and parts of the provinces of Taranto and Brindisi.
-The area is sometimes called Terra d’Otranto.
-Older names for the peninsula are Iapygia, Messapia and Sallentina.
+The area is sometimes called Terra d’Otranto, as a result of the importance of Otranto in ancient times.
+Older names for the peninsula are Iapygia, likewise Messapia and Sallentina.

-The most important cities of Salento are Lecce, Brindisi, Gallipoli, Otranto, Maglie, Galatina and Nardò.
+The most important cities of Salento are Lecce, Brindisi, Gallipoli, Otranto, furthermore Maglie, Galatina and Nardò.

-Dolmens and menhirs from prehistoric times are preserved as remains of the early peasant culture.
-In ancient times the area was inhabited by the Messapians, an Illyrian tribe that had to defend its independence in wars against the Greek settlement of Taras (Taranto).
-Herodotus reports a war around 474 B.C. between Taras and the Lega Peuceta (an alliance from the Bari area), supported by the Lega Messapica (from Salento).
-In this conflict, after several years of war, the Messapica were still able to gain the upper hand, but from about 280 B.C. the Roman Republic gained dominance over the whole of southern Italy.
+Dolmens and also menhirs from prehistoric times are preserved as remains of the early peasant culture.
+However in ancient times the Salento region was inhabited by the Messapians, an Illyrian tribe that had to defend its independence in wars against the Greek settlement of Taras (Taranto).
+Herodotus reports of an equally important war around 474 B.C. between Taras and the Lega Peuceta (an alliance from the Bari area), supported by the Lega Messapica (from Salento).
+In this conflict, after several years of war, the Messapians were still able to gain the upper hand, however from about 280 B.C. the Roman Republic gained dominance over the whole of southern Italy.